webqit/webflo/README.md

 > + `this.dirname` - The filesystem pathname to the current step in the URL path.
 </details>

-Additionally, workflows may be designed with as many or as few step functions as necessary; the flow control parameters `next.stepname` and `next.pathname` can be used at any point to handle the rest of an URL that have no corresponding step functions.
+Additionally, workflows may be designed with as many or as few step functions as necessary; the flow control parameters `next.stepname` and `next.pathname` are always available at any point to show the rest of an URL that have no corresponding step functions.

 This means that it is even possible to handle all URLs from the root handler alone.